BLimmie/eyewire_validator/README.md

 * I remove all zebrafish cells from the data.
 Eyewire is already developing an agent for this called MSTY.

-* I use my secondary laptop with lots of disk space to help preprocess some of the data
+* I use my secondary laptop with lots of disk space to help preprocess some of the data.

 ## Solutions